Play Audio

 Making Data-Driven Changes

 The most important part of the exit interview process is what you do with the responses from departing employees.
-After all, insights are worthless if you don’t use them to better align your organization’s HR policies, training programs and strategic decisions with employee needs.
+After all, insights are worthless if you don’t use them to better align your organization’s HR policies, training programs and strategic decisions with employee needs — or if you repeat common exit interview mistakes that prevent feedback from turning into action.

 Follow these steps during the exit interview analysis: